 4.2.1.
-As members are aware the shopping centre has gone through a challenging period over the last 18 to 24 months.
-Along with the challenges faced around COVID-19 and the changes in shopping patterns, the centre has been called in by the bank, who funded the previous purchase and was subsequently put into administration on 16 November 2022.
+As members are aware, the shopping centre has gone through a challenging period over the last 18 to 24 months.
+Along with the challenges faced around Covid-19 and the changes in shopping patterns, the centre has been called in by the bank, who funded the previous purchase and was subsequently put into administration on 16 November 2022.
 The shopping centre has vacancy rates of around 30% albeit there are some particularly challenged sections where vacancy rates are especially high and where the key challenges lie.
-The town centre is very large for its catchment and in comparison, to its nearest competitors.
-East Kilbride has around 230 retail units while each of Braehead, Glasgow fort and Silverburn have between 120 to 130 units each.
+The town centre is very large for its catchment and in comparison to its nearest competitors.
+East Kilbride has around 230 retail units while each of Braehead, Glasgow Fort and Silverburn have between 120 to 130 units each.

 - 4.2.2.
-With each change of ownership, a new team of asset managers has taken responsibility for the centre and, given the scale and complexity of the asset, it has taken some time for them to familiarise themselves with the asset, issues and appropriate strategy. - 4.2.3.
+With each change of ownership a new team of asset managers has taken responsibility for the centre and given the scale and complexity of the asset, it has taken some time for them to familiarise themselves with the asset, issues and appropriate strategy. - 4.2.3.
 Throughout these challenging times, officers have kept regular contact with both the Asset Management Team and the Local Management Team.
 At all times these discussions have been positive and the commitment by the asset managers to the future of the town centre is without doubt. - 4.2.4.
 Work on the masterplan has progressed at pace since the administration was confirmed with a draft position agreed at the end of April 2023.
-It is clear from this work, the size of the centre and the level of vacancy rates that the centre cannot sustain the amount of retail which needs to be significantly reduced with alternative uses considered in the most appropriate sections of the centre.
-The draft reflects this position and will be widely consulted on over the next few months with a programme of consultation being prepared.
-The masterplan will be updated to reflect the consultation process thereafter be submitted for planning permission in principle.
-The administrators have been clear they are keen to work through this process efficiently and seek to implement the initial phases of works in 2024/2025
+It is clear from this work that taking account of the size of the centre and the level of vacancy rates, the centre cannot sustain the amount of retail.
+This needs to be significantly reduced with alternative uses considered in the most appropriate sections of the centre.
+The draft reflects this position and will be presented to elected members on 7 September 2023 with a public consultation in the town centre and online running from 11 to 29 September.
+The masterplan will be updated to reflect the consultation process and thereafter be submitted for planning permission in principle.
+The administrators have been clear they are keen to work through this process efficiently and seek to implement the initial phases of works in 2024/2025.